Courses Offered

 An overview of Church history from the events surrounding the Great Schism to the twentieth century.
 Particular focus is placed on the continued deviation of Roman Catholicism from the Patristic mindset of the Orthodox Church, the Council of Ferrara-Florence, the interaction of Orthodoxy with Western movements such as the Reformation, the effects of Enlightenment philosophy on the Orthodox East, and the disastrous influence of Communism on the life of the Church in Russia, Eastern Europe, and the Balkans.

-An introduction to the doctrines of the Orthodox Church: Revelation, Scripture and Tradition, the Essence and Energies of God, the Holy Trinity, the Creation and Fall of man, Divine Providence, and the Incarnate Œconomy of Christ.
+An introduction to the doctrines of the Orthodox Church: Revelation, Scripture and Tradition; the Essence and Energies of God; the Holy Trinity; the Creation; the Angelic world; Divine Providence; the Fall of man; the origins of evil; the human condition; and the Incarnate Œconomy of Christ.

 A continuation of the previous course, focusing on Christology, Soteriology, the Mysteries of the Church, iconography, and eschatology.